+D) Non Voting Membership (Coastal Fund Staff)

+- 1) A.S.
+Staff Advisor

+- 2) Student Administrative Assistant

-- D) Non-Voting Membership (Coastal Fund Staff) - 1) A.S.
-Environmental Programs Advisor - 2) Up to two (2) Student Administrative/Coastal Service Program Assistants - 3) Up to three (3) student Education and Outreach Coordinators - E) Selection and Term of Office: - 1) Applicants to the Board shall be interviewed by a subcommittee with members from Coastal Fund's staff and Board.
-The nominated Board members will be approved by a majority vote by the Board, then recommended to the A.S.
-Committee on Committees, and nominated by the A.S.
-President, with final approval by the Senate for a term of, but not limited to, one (1) academic year. - 2) Environmental Affairs Board and Isla Vista Surfrider may choose, if they wish, to nominate one representative each to attend Coastal Fund meetings and facilitate dialogue amongst the groups. - 3) The A.S.
-Senate liaison shall be appointed by the Internal Vice President, approved by the Senate with final approval by the Board , for a term of one (1) academic year. - 4) The Chair and Vice Chair shall be elected by the Board during the last meeting of each academic year for the following year.
+- 3) Up to two (2) student Education and Outreach Coordinators

+4) Student Coastal Service Program Coordinator

+E) Selection and Term of Office:

+- 1) The Coastal Fund Board of Directors shall be interviewed by Coastal Fund's staff, Board of Directors and voting members.
+The nominated prospective Board Director(s) will be approved by a majority vote by Coastal Fund's voting members then recommended to the A.S.
+Committee on Committees, then nominated by the A.S.
+President, with final approval by the Senate for a term of, but not limited to, one (1) academic quarter. - 2) Up to three (3) Environmental Affairs Board and Isla Vista Surfrider Representatives shall be nominated by the chair of the respective Committee.
+From those the Coastal Fund voting members will nominate one (1) Environmental Affairs Board and one (1) Isla Vista Surfrider Representative.
+Then nominated by the Committee on Committees, then nominated by the A.S.
+President, with final approval by the Senate for a term of one (1) academic year. - 3) The A.S.
+Senator shall be a representative appointed by the Internal Vice President, approved by the Senate with final approval by the Coastal Fund Board of Directors, for a term of one (1) academic year. - 4) The Chair and Vice Chair shall be elected by Coastal Fund's voting members during the last meeting of each academic quarter for the following quarter.
 Chair and Vice Chairs may nominate himself/herself or be nominated by another Board Member upon their agreement.
 Appointments will be made by majority vote.
 Only active Board Members attending the noticed meeting will have a vote.
-Chair and Vice Chair can serve no more than two (2) consecutive academic years. - 5) Any officer may be removed, by majority vote of the Board, with final approval by the Senate.
-Any officer may resign at any time by giving written notice to the Board and Environmental Programs Advisor.
-Any such resignation shall take effect at the date of receipt of such notice or at any later date specified therein. - F) Attendance: - 1) In the event a member of the Board cannot attend a regularly scheduled meeting, that member may appoint a proxy.
-A proxy must be approved by the Board through majority vote.
-The proxy shall be given temporary authority of a board member for the duration of that meeting.
-Appointment of a proxy does not constitute a board member's attendance at a meeting. - 2) Any member of the Board forfeits fifty dollars (\$50.00) of honoraria for each unexcused missed (regularly schedule) meeting.
-If a member of the Board has an unexcused absence for two (2) meetings in a quarter (regardless of proxy), no honoraria shall be awarded and a re-evaluation of that director by the Board shall be required.
-Attendance is defined as being present more that fifty percent (50%) of the total meeting time. - G) Duties and Responsibilities of all Coastal Fund Board Members: - 1) Shall attend all regularly scheduled meetings. - 2) Shall review project applications and consider funding of the projects that are found to be consistent with the Charge of Coastal Fund. - 3) Shall attend at least one (1) regularly scheduled office hour per week. - 4) Shall serve as project liaison to previously funded projects as assigned. - 5) Shall help fill board member and student staff vacancies as soon as positions become available. - 6) Shall attend quarterly retreat.
+Chair and Vice Chair can serve no more than two (2) consecutive quarters, or two (2) total quarters per academic school year. - 5) Any officer may be removed, by the Board of Directors, by majority vote of the Board of Directors, with final approval by the Senate.
+Any officer may resign at any time by giving written notice to the Board of Directors and Grant Advisor.
+Any such resignation shall take effect at the date of receipt of such notice or at any later date specified therein, and, unless otherwise specified therein, the acceptance of such resignation shall not be necessary to make it effective.